 Pennterra — Judith Moffett

 I got assigned this book in an environmental-literature class in college.
 The book stuck in my head and in 1997 I traded emails with the professor, Noel Perrin (who was one of the reasons I wanted to go to Dartmouth), to ask him about it.
-He sent me a xeroxed copy of the book because it was out of print — this was in the days before Amazon had everything on Earth for sale.
-Anyway, the book is science fiction and tells the story of two groups of humans — “typical” humans and Quakers — adapting to a new planet whose native inhabitants impose some environmentally driven limits.
-It’s an allegory for what happened in North America in the 17th century — old world/new world, get it? — and it’s interesting to me for its depiction of the Gaia hypothesis: that a planet and all its inhabitants are one organism.
-It’s a bit clunky — sexual activity and its role in the planet’s processes is overwrought and quickly becomes tiresome — and I’m not sure I buy the way some of the story lines get all tidied up at the end (human nature seems, to me, to be pretty intractable), but I’m glad I reread it again.
+He sent me a xeroxed copy of the book because it was out of print—this was in the days before Amazon had everything on Earth for sale.
+Anyway, the book is science fiction and tells the story of two groups of humans—“typical” humans and Quakers—adapting to a new planet whose native inhabitants impose some environmentally driven limits.
+It’s an allegory for what happened in North America in the 17th century—old world/new world, get it?—and it’s interesting to me for its depiction of the Gaia hypothesis: that a planet and all its inhabitants are one organism.
+It’s a bit clunky—sexual activity and its role in the planet’s processes is overwrought and quickly becomes tiresome—and I’m not sure I buy the way some of the story lines get all tidied up at the end (human nature seems to me to be pretty intractable), but I’m glad I reread it.
 Can’t say it needs another rereading.
 Side note: that Isaac Asimov’s poignant-at-the-time intro remains so appropriate 30-ish years later only makes that intractability of human nature all the more likely.

 Jerry On Jerry — Dennis McNally

 Given to me by a friend and I’m glad I read it.
-This Deadhead got insight into his beloved (and missed) Jerry Garcia in Jerry’s own words.
+This Deadhead got insight into his beloved (and dearly missed) Jerry Garcia in Jerry’s own words.
 The book could have used some editing: it’s a series of interviews and McNally couldn’t resist leaving in several irrelevant and distracting interjections of his own.
 Hey, Dennis!
-We’re not here to read your thoughts, we want to hear Jerry’s, thanks.
+We’re not here to read your thoughts!
+We want to hear Jerry’s, thanks.